 Complex carbohydrates: brown rice, whole grains, pulses, oats and oatmeal – slower to digest, releasing energy over a longer period, particularly at breakfast time.

 Left: peanut butter oats with millet and quinoa flakes, pumpkin seeds, fruits and raw cacao powder.
-Here's the recipe: https://www.themindfuleatingclinic.com/post/overnight-oats-with-peanut-butter-and-summer-fruits
+One of the recipes in my book Boosting Breakfasts.

 Spinach is a great energy giving food providing iron which helps transport oxygen to all the muscles of the body and magnesium which has a key role to play in energy production.
 Raw in salad or sandwiches, lightly wilted with dinner.